Home Security Systems: Your Options for 2024

 Vivint Smart Hub Settings

-• Core Function — These wall-mounted devices have a built-in help button.
-The life-saving button is pressed in the event of a medical emergency or home invasion.
-They summon help immediately.
+• Core Function — These wall-mounted devices are exactly what the name says: life-saving buttons you can press in the event of an emergency or home invasion.
+Once pushed, they summon help immediately.

-• How it Works — Many control panels have a built-in panic button that works via landline, Wi-Fi, or cellular to send a signal to the monitoring center (if the user has professional monitoring).
+• How it Works — Many control panels have a built-in panic button, or your button may be stand-alone.
+They work via landline, Wi-Fi, or cellular to send a signal to the monitoring center (if the user has professional monitoring).
 In a time of crisis, simply press the panic button and rest assured that help is on its way.

-• Key Features & Tech — These devices are fairly simple.
-And simple is exactly what you want when precious seconds could save a life.
-Some control panels with panic buttons have two-way voice so you can talk directly with responders.
+• Key Features & Tech — These devices are fairly simple – they’re nothing more than a button.
+Simple is exactly what you want when precious seconds could save a life.
+You will find some recent models equipped with two-way voice, which enables you to talk directly with responders.

 • Add-ons and Integrations — N/A